charleswagner/leadershipbutton/.specpilot/spec_driven_prompt.md

 6.  **Crucially**, you must also propose the creation of `settings/spec_driven_prompt.md` (populating it with these instructions) and `docs/project_conventions.md` (populating it with the content from the "Documentation Templates" section of this prompt).

+7. Create an empty `docs/notepad.md` file as a persistent scratchpad for developer notes and ideas.

-7. Present this entire file and directory creation plan for my approval.
+8. Present this entire file and directory creation plan for my approval.
 After I approve, automatically switch to **Design Mode**.

 ---